drscott173/CarND-Path-Planning-Project/README.md

 ## Reflection

-I cranked the max speed to a Porsche 911 at 150mph.
-This quickly shows the flaws in these heuristics that pass the simple project criteria.
+I cranked the max speed to 150mph fo testing.
+This quickly shows the heuristic limitations.
 The car gets most confused when it cannot slow down sufficiently from 150mph to avoid hitting a slow car that entered its lane.
 I suspect this could happen in the slower speed version, should a car suddenly cut us off.
 The trajectories get even more